Russian folklore: Russian Folklore in Soviet Russia (1917/1922 - 1991)

 Apart from circulating government-approved faerie tales and byliny that already existed, during Stalin's rule authors parroting appropriate Soviet ideologies wrote Communist folktales and introduced them to the population.
 These contemporary folktales combined the structures and motifs of the old byliny with contemporary life in the Soviet Union.
 Called noviny, these new tales were considered the renaissance of the Russian epic.
 Folklorists were called upon to teach modern folksingers the conventional style and structure of the traditional byliny.
 They also explained to the performers the appropriate types of Communist ideology that should be represented in the new stories and songs.

 As the performers of the day were often poorly educated, they needed to obtain a thorough understanding of Marxist ideology before they could be expected to impart folktales to the public in a manner that suited the Soviet government.
-Besides undergoing extensive education, many folk performers traveled throughout the nation in order to gain insight into the lives of the working class, and thus communicate their stories more effectively.
+Besides undergoing extensive education, many folk performers travelled throughout the nation in order to gain insight into the lives of the working class, and thus communicate their stories more effectively.
 Due to their crucial role in spreading Communist ideals throughout the Soviet Union, eventually some of these performers became highly valued members of Soviet society.
 A number of them, despite their illiteracy, were even elected as members of the Union of Soviet Writers.

 These new Soviet faerie tales and folk songs primarily focused on the contrasts between a miserable life in old tsarist Russia and an improved one under Stalin's leadership.
-Their characters represented identities for which Soviet citizens should strive, exemplifying the traits of the "New Soviet Man."
+Their characters represented identities for which Soviet citizens should strive, exemplifying the traits of the "New Soviet Man".
 The heroes of Soviet tales were meant to portray a transformed and improved version of the average citizen, giving the reader a clear goal of the ideal collective-oriented self that the future he or she was meant to become.
 These new folktales replaced magic with technology and supernatural forces with Stalin.